t-nguyen0/INDE-577/README.md

 # INDE 577 - Data Science & Machine Learning

-Data Science and Machine Learning is an intro course for grad students.
+Data Science and Machine Learning is an introductory course for graduate students.

 ## Topics